2024–25 Top 14 season

-The 2024–25 Top 14 competition is the 126th French domestic rugby union club competition operated by the Ligue Nationale de Rugby (LNR).
+The 2024–25 Top 14 competition was the 126th French domestic rugby union club competition operated by the Ligue Nationale de Rugby (LNR).

 Format

 The top six teams at the end of the regular season (after all the teams played one another twice, once at home, once away) enter a knockout stage to decide the Champions of France.
 This consists of three rounds: the teams finishing third to sixth in the table play quarter-finals (hosted by the third and fourth placed teams).
 The winners then face the top two teams in the semi-finals, with the winners meeting in the final at the Stade de France in Saint-Denis.
 The LNR uses a slightly different bonus points system from that used in most other rugby competitions.
 It trialled a new system in 2007–08 explicitly designed to prevent a losing team from earning more than one bonus point in a match, a system that also made it impossible for either team to earn a bonus point in a drawn match.
 LNR chose to continue with this system for subsequent seasons.

 France's bonus point system operates as follows: